~*~ BACON BLUEBERRY APPLE COOKIES ~*~

 1/3 cup blueberries, fresh or frozen

-2. Cook the bacon.
 Set aside a paper towel-lined plate.
 Place bacon strips in a large skillet and bring to medium heat.
 Cook, flipping occasionally, to desired doneness.
 As the bacon fat renders, use a spoon to scoop the fat into a glass jar or mug, reserve until later instruction.
-Drain cooked bacon on the plate.
+Drain cooked bacon on the paper towels.
 Once cool, chop or crumble into pieces, then set aside.

 *Pro Tip*: Try this easy technique for more plump bacon.

-3. Roast the walnuts (optional flavor booster).
-Arrange the walnuts on a baking pan.
+Arrange walnuts on a baking pan.
 Place in the oven and set to 350℉.
 Every 5 minutes shake the pan until walnuts darken and grow fragrant.
 Taste to check they are soft and roasted through.
 Set aside.

-5. Garnish (optional Instragram shot).
-Reserve a few pieces of bacon, apple, blueberries, and walnuts for garnishing the cookies.
+Reserve a few pieces of bacon, apples, blueberries, and walnuts for garnishing the cookies.

 *For the Pros*: You can use a standard mixer.

-3. Prep for baking.
+Preheat the oven to 375F.
 Line a baking sheet with foil or parchment.
 Grease or spray with a neutral oil.
-Preheat the oven to 375F.

 *~* THE BEGINNINGS VARIATION ~*~

-Keep the apple but replace the bacon with 1/3 cup coconut chips, blueberries with 1 chopped quince (pears if not available), and walnuts with 1/4 cup cashews.
+Replace the bacon with 1/3 cup coconut chips, blueberries with 1 chopped quince (if not available use pears), and walnuts with 1/4 cup cashews.
 Add 2 tablespoons each raisins and dried cranberries for a tangy pop!